diegomacario/Super-Sunshine/README.md

 Where each parameter is separated by at least one space.

 ### Camera
-The camera is specified as follows:
+The camera is specified with this command:
  ```sh
  camera fromx fromy fromz atx aty atz upx upy upz fovy
  ```